 We will only use your Personal Data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to have an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.
 If we need to use your Personal Data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Pages and blog posts on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-This is not a business, but the personal website of author Gigi Griffis.
+This is the personal website of author Gigi Griffis, a digital nomad.
 We do not have a physical business address, but can always be contacted through the form on this site.